Debbie Millman

-Debbie Millman is an American writer, educator, artist, curator, and designer who is best known as the host of the podcast Design Matters.
-She has authored six books and is the President Emeritus of the American Institute of Graphic Arts (AIGA) and chair, one of only five women to hold the position over 100 years.
-She co-founded the Masters in Branding Program at the School of Visual Arts in New York City with Steven Heller.
-She was previously the editorial and creative director of Print magazine.
-Her illustrations have appeared in many major publications, including New York Magazine, Design Observer, and Fast Company and her artwork has been included in many museums and institutes including the Design Museum of Chicago and the Boston Biennale.
+Debbie Millman (born 1961) is an American writer, educator, artist, curator, and designer who is best known as the host of the Design Matters.
+She is the chair and co-founder (with Steven Heller) of the Masters in Branding at the School of Visual Arts, and President Emeritus of the American Institute of Graphic Arts (AIGA).
+In 2024, Millman was appointed an Executive Fellow at the Harvard Business School.

+Millman has authored eight books.
+She is a co-owner and editorial director of Print magazine, and co-owner and co-publisher of The Rumpus.
+Her writing and illustrations have appeared in many major publications, including the New York Times, the Washington Post, the Philadelphia Inquirer, New York Magazine, The Baffler, and Fast Company and more.
+Her artwork has been included in many museums and institutes including the Design Museum of Chicago and the Boston Biennale.

 Early life and education

-Millman studied at the University at Albany, SUNY for her undergraduate Bachelor of Arts degree.
-She majored in English with a minor in Russian literature, graduating in 1983.
-During her years there, she wrote for the student newspaper, eventually becoming the arts and features editor her senior year.
-She credits discovering her interest in design through this role where she had to layout and design the paper, finding it to be "truly remarkable, like magical."
+Millman born in 1961 in Brooklyn, New York.
+Her father owned a pharmacy business and her mother was a seamstress.
+She attended the University at Albany, SUNY, where she earned a Bachelor of Arts degree in English with a minor in Russian literature in 1983.
+During her university years, Millman wrote for the student newspaper and later became the arts and features editor in her senior year.
+It was in this role, particularly through tasks involving the layout and design of the paper, that she first developed an interest in design.

 Career

-1983-1995: Early career, Hot 97
+1983–2004: Early career, Hot 97, and Sterling Brands

-After school Millman has said that she started working as a designer because it was her only marketable skill, including old-school layout drafting skills.
-She worked freelance and as a paste-up artist; her first job out of college was in the design department of a cable magazine.
-A year later she took a job as the director of marketing at a real estate development company, but she hated it.
+Millman began her career in media, working for a cable magazine and a real estate firm before entering the design and branding industry with a role at Frankfurt Balkind.

 In 1993, Millman became the off-staff creative director of HOT 97 in New York City, where she worked with Emmis Broadcasting general manager Judy Ellis and Promotion Director Rocco Macri to turn the dance music radio station into a hip-hop radio station.
 Millman created the HOT 97 logo in 1994 and then redesigned it again in 1999.
-Millman would remain the creative director for twelve years total until 2005.
+Millman remained the creative director of the organization until 2005.

-Millman has described this time in her career as a series of "experiments in rejection and failure."
-It took twelve years after graduating college for her to get her first design job at Sterling Brands in 1995.
-Of this process she has said, "It takes work to get the work you love.
-There is no other way."
-She also has said that no matter what job she had during the time period up until 1995, she "was always making art and writing."